Corruption in Mauritius: Bribery and fake documents for Residency Permits (BOI & PIO)

 An investigation by the Passport and Immigration Office (PIO) in May 2012 revealed the existence of a racket within the Board of Investment (BOI) and the PIO.
 Several BOI officers (Avinash Roy, Marian Marday, Dayanand Fowdar, Marday Moonien and others) as well as notary Chindee Kunniah were arrested as they formed part of the illicit network, which was active across Mauritius, Réunion and India.
-Members of the fraudulent network used fake bank guarantees to support a number of applications for Residency Permits for non-Mauritians, such as those issued to French nationals Jean Taye, Phillippe Tokuard, Nadine Toquard as well as Indian nationals Dhanjay Goondeeah and Vijay Dedhia.
+Members of the fraudulent network used fake bank guarantees to support a number of applications for Residency Permits for non-Mauritians, such as those issued to French nationals Jean Taye, Phillippe Tokuard, Nadine Toquard, as well as Indian nationals Dhanjay Goondeeah and Vijay Dedhia.
 Other members of the network, such as Iqbal Mohabuth and Samad Khodabaccus, identified potential customers at the SSR International Airport before offering them residence permits against payment of a bribe to BOI officers.

+CEB contract for Seetaram's doomed Sarako Solar Farm project

+In 2012, the CEB awarded the contract to build and operate a solar farm to Labour Party minister Jim Seetaram's brother Sham's firm, called Sarako PVP Co.
+Ltd., at the estimated cost of Rs 1.2 billion.
+Navin Ramgoolam inaugurated the 15 megawatt solar farm in June 2014 despite criticisms by the opposition (namely Paul Bérenger of the MMM) that Seetaram's firm, as well as its joint venture partner, had no track record in delivering such projects.
+Sarako's offer was also higher than its competitors' submissions, its environmental impact was not thoroughly assessed and mitigated, and the contract was awarded by CEB to Sarako in a record time.
+In 2013 Black River district council issued a Stop Order against the project after it caused the flooding of houses nearby.
+By the end of 2021, Sarako was placed under receivership as it had failed to pay its creditors.